sajjadmurtaza/latana/README.md

  run ```bundle exec sidekiq -C config/sidekiq.yml```

- For now job will run after each minute(to check that it's working, can change it)
+ For now job will run after 20 minute(to check that it's working, can change it)

 **Rake task**